NVIDIA/DALI/docs/FAQ.rst

 Q: When will DALI support the XYZ operator?
 ###########################################
 A: We cannot commit to any timeline to add any particular operator.
-Still we are open to external contributions.
+Still, we are open to external contributions.
 On top of that, every user can extend DALI on his own without modifying its code base, please check `this page <../examples/custom_operations/index.html>`_ for more details.